 Watercolor art sets, just like most art supplies, come in two broad categories: student-grade and professional-grade.

-Student-grade options are great for beginners or gifts since they tend to be cheaper.
-Manufacturers typically achieve this by adding less (or cheaper) pigments.
+Student-grade sets are perfect for complete beginners and curious artists taking a few watercolor classes.
+They also make for great gifts since they tend to be cheaper!
+Manufacturers typically achieve this by adding fewer (or cheaper) pigments.

-This doesn’t necessarily mean they won’t give good results.
-Any watercolor set for beginners from a top brand will have vibrant colors and excellent lightfastness (how long the color holds over time, typically 100+ years).
+However, this doesn’t necessarily mean they won’t give good results!
+Any watercolor set for beginners from a top brand will have vibrant colors and reasonable lightfastness (watercolor paint isn’t the most lightfast overall!).

-But if you do want better quality paints (or just have a bigger budget), professional watercolor sets are the way to go.
+On the other hand, if you’re after higher-quality paints (or just have a bigger budget), pro-grade watercolor sets are the way to go.

 Certain pigments, like cobalt and cadmium, may also be exclusive to professional sets.
 This is because the pigment itself is rare and exclusive, driving up the cost of production.